ART 3GS3 GUIDED STUDIO PRACTICE

-Proposal 10% due March 22: two page written statement on objectives for future work with an additional section of visuals documenting work produced in Level III.
+- Proposal 2 (10% due March 27) – a two-page written statement on objectives for future work with an additional section of visuals documenting work produced in Level III.
 This document will assist you in planning your Level IV studies and may be creative in approach incorporating sketches and innovative formatting.

 Policy on Missed Work, Extensions, and Late Penalties: